 - Pessary.
 This is a medical device that a doctor initially inserts into your vagina.
 You can then remove and reinsert the pessary to clean it or to have sex.
 It supports and keeps the bladder, uterus, or rectum in its proper position.

 - Surgery.
 Your doctor may use your own body tissue or synthetic mesh to repair the prolapse and build pelvic floor support.
-If you have a severe uterine prolapse, your doctor may suggest a hysterectomy (removal of the uterus).
+These surgeries can be done with or without a hysterectomy (removeal of the uterus) depending on a variety of factors.